 Bottom line

 BVLGARI’s hotel collection started as a joint venture with Ritz-Carlton, which is how it’s connected to Marriott.
 Unfortunately for Marriott Bonvoy members, these hotels don’t in any way participate in the loyalty program, meaning you can’t earn or redeem points, and can’t take advantage of elite benefits when staying with the BVLGARI brand.
-That certainly could change in the future, as we recently saw Ritz-Carlton Reserve start to participate in Marriott Bonvoy.
+That certainly could change in the future, as we now see Ritz-Carlton Reserve participate in Marriott Bonvoy.

-I find BVLGARI properties to be intriguing — while there’s a limited connection to Marriott, the brand has some fantastic properties, especially in Bali and Dubai.
+I find BVLGARI properties to be intriguing — while there’s a limited connection to Marriott, the brand has some fantastic properties, especially in places like Bali and Tokyo.

 Has anyone stayed at a BVLGARI property?
 If so, what was your experience like?